Aayush99000/Low-Medical-Imaging/README.md

 Backbone/Encoder Architecture: MedSigLIP Vision Encoder (based on the SigLIP-400M architecture).
 Status: Frozen (Non-trainable weights).
 Function: Extracts high-level, medically-aware features learned from millions of medical image-text pairs.
 It processes the input image and generates a single, dense feature vector.
 **Core Components:**
 MedSigLIP Encoder: The main body of the model, which is a large Vision Transformer (ViT) variant.
 Classification Head (MLP): A simple, trainable Multi-Layer Perceptron used to map the extracted features to the final class labels.
 The structure is:

-1.Dense Layer: 1152 (MedSigLIP embedding size), Output =512.
+1. Dense Layer: 1152 (MedSigLIP embedding size), Output =512.
-2.Activation: Rectified Linear Unit (ReLU).
+2. Activation: Rectified Linear Unit (ReLU).
-Regularization: Dropout layer (rate =0.3).
+3. Regularization: Dropout layer (rate =0.3).
-Output Dense Layer: Input =512 , Output =2.
+4. Output Dense Layer: Input =512 , Output =2

 **Output Layer:**.

 Description: A two-unit Dense layer that outputs raw scores (logits).
 Final Activation: Softmax is applied to convert the two logits into probabilities.
 Loss Function: Cross-Entropy Loss (used for training the classification head).